Trump snubs Feinstein, Harris to nominate conservative judges to liberal 9th Circuit

 Sen. Jon Tester, D-Mont., who is up for reelection this fall in a state where Trump is popular, was asked if McConnell was deliberately trying to tether vulnerable Democrats to Washington.
 Tester laughed and replied, “I know you guys are smart enough to figure that out.”

-Fox News’ Andrew O’Reilly.
-Chad Pergram and The Associated Press contributed to this report.
+Fox News’ Andrew O’Reilly, Chad Pergram and The Associated Press contributed to this report.